dpplweb/dppl-content/_posts/courtney/0419-01-01-booklists.md

 As a parent, you know your child best.
 Getting them to read can be tricky, but it is easier when you pick books that are about their intersts or the type of books they like.

-To help you find picture books, we assembled lists by subject:
+To help you find picture books, we created lists by subject:
 - [Adoption](http://dppl.bibliocommons.com/list/show/97984016_dppl_ys/98018926_dppl_picture_books_adoption)
 - [Bedtime](http://dppl.bibliocommons.com/list/show/97984016_dppl_ys/98073851_dppl_picture_books_bedtime)
 - [Birthdays](http://dppl.bibliocommons.com/list/show/97984016_dppl_ys/98075443_dppl_picture_books_birthdays)